 For FFELP loans only, this plan denotes annual adjustment to your minimum monthly payment, based on your monthly gross income.
 You may choose this plan for up to five years, after which your account will defer to either the Standard or Graduated Repayment Plan.

-If you need a more affordable monthly payment amount tailored to your income, give an income-driven repayment plan a shot.
-Each of the three plans has unique qualifications for eligibility, and will affect your monthly payment amount in different ways.
-The Income-Contingent and Pay As You Earn Repayment Plans are for Direct Loans only, and the Income-Based Repayment Plan is for both FFELP and Direct Loans.
+If you need a more affordable monthly payment amount tailored to your income, an income-driven repayment plan could help.
+Each of the four plans has unique qualifications for eligibility, and will affect your regular monthly payment amount in different ways.
+The Income-Contingent Repayment (ICR) Plan, Pay As You Earn (PAYE) Repayment Plan and Revised Pay As You Earn (REPAYE) Repayment Plan are for Direct Loans only.
+The Income-Based Repayment (IBR) Plan is for both FFELP and Direct Loans.